 To say the scientists were worried would be old news—and an understatement.
-When we first asked them in the mid-90s, most climatologists were already Worried or Very Worried, with fewer than 30% claiming to be Not Concerned about climate change.
+When we first asked the climate community in the mid-90s, most researchers said they were already Worried or Very Worried, with fewer than 30% claiming to be Not Concerned about climate change.

 But then, in a Nature editorial in 2010, Professor Paul Ehrlich mentioned that “[e]veryone is scared shitless.”
 Such a comment might have been dismissed as hyperbole coming from anyone else, but we all knew Ehrlich’s reputation.
 You don’t become the world’s most respected ecologist if you’re in the habit of being wrong about shit.

-The “Unconcerned” scientists now made up a tiny 3%.
+The “Unconcerned” [denialist] researchers now made up a tiny 3%.

 Meanwhile, the entire mainstream had become Worried or higher.